 - Make certain that the button is on “heat” instead of “off” or “cool.”

 - Ensure the program is set to the correct day and time and is set to “run.”
 If you’re having problems getting out of the setting, set the temperature by using the up/down arrows and holding the “hold” button.
-This will cause the heating to turn on if thermostat programming is causing trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Turn the temperature setting to 5 degrees above the room temperature.

 If your furnace hasn’t started within several minutes, make certain that it has juice by toggling the fan switch from “auto” to “on.”
 If the fan doesn’t start, your heating system might not have power.

 If you utilize a smart thermostat—such as one designed by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Take a look at the manufacturer’s website for help.
 If you aren’t able to get your Wi-Fi thermostat to work, call us at 402-438-7992 for heating and cooling service.

 Next, verify your breaker and furnace switch are on.

 - Find your main electrical panel.
 If you have no idea where it is, search for a gray metal box in your basement, garage or closet.

 - Make certain that your hands and feet are dry prior to touching the panel or breakers.

 - Look for the breaker labeled “furnace” or “heat,” and double-check it’s moved to “on.”
 If you discover a tripped breaker, it will be in the middle or “off” area.

 - Using one hand, quickly switch the breaker to the “on” position.
 If the breaker immediately trips and pops back to “off,” don't try to reset it and call a team member from AW Heating & Air Conditioning at 402-438-7992 quickly.

 No matter your furnace’s age or brand, it has at minimum one ordinary wall switch placed on or near it.